Download this advocacy guide (updated July 2023; 16 pages; pdf)

 The lobbyist enlists legislators to sponsor a bill who will be aggressive, knowledgeable, and willing to make the bill a priority.
 The lobbyist then checks to make sure the bill is drafted according to the wishes of the backers and the sponsor.
-He or she then tracks the bill daily—from its being drafted by the Legislative Council Services, to introduction, committee hearings, committee reports, floor votes, and action taken by the governor.
-The lobbyist visits with legislators to gain support for the bill and activates the media and grassroots campaigns as necessary to assure success.
+They then track the bill daily – from its being drafted by the Legislative Council Services, to introduction, committee hearings, committee reports, floor votes, and action taken by the governor.
+The lobbyist visits with legislators to gain support for the bill and activates the media and grassroots campaigns as necessary to help assure success.
 When a bill is scheduled for a committee hearing the lobbyist should know when it is important to call for expert testimony, crowds of supporters, phone calls to legislators and/or media coverage, or when it is better to let the bill move along the process quietly, saving the mobilization efforts for when they are needed.

-My Roundhouse (to sign up for emails regarding specific bills): www.nmlegis.gov/lcs/roundhouse/
+My Roundhouse (to sign up for emails regarding specific bills)

 New Mexico Government Contact Info